 Now that Prop 64 passed, the Bureau for Medical Cannabis Regulation (as established by MCRSA) will be renamed the “Bureau of Marijuana Control” and won’t be slated to start issuing licenses to marijuana businesses until January 1, 2018.

-But, according to Lynne Lyman, the director for California’s Drug Policy Alliance and one of the people who helped write the initiative, January 1st is the latest possible date that licenses can start being issued, so they may come slightly before.
+But, according to Lynne Lyman, the director for California’s Drug Policy Alliance and one of the people who helped write the initiative, January 1st is the latest possible date that licenses can start being issued.
+That timeline has since been slowed down as the new year grows closer.

-So, unless you’ve got the personal courage to hold-off until 2018 to soak (and smoke) in the marvel that is the California cannabis industry, you’re still going to need to equip yourself with a doctor’s recommendation for medical cannabis.
+So, unless you’ve got the courage to hold-off until sometime in 2018 to soak (and smoke) in the marvel that is the California cannabis industry, you’re still going to need a medical cannabis recommendation.

-But this shouldn’t come as a worry or a burden, as getting a med card is easy and allows you to:
+But this shouldn’t come as a worry or a burden, as getting a medical weed card easily allows you to:

-- access California cannabis dispensaries and deliveries immediately
+- access over 1,000 California medical cannabis dispensaries

-- cultivate as much medical cannabis as necessary to treat your condition (as established by the Supreme Court ruling in People v.
-Kelley)
+- purchase, possess, and grow (within 100 square feet) as much medical cannabis as necessary to treat your condition at home.

-- protect yourself from arrest for possessing or transporting medical cannabis for personal use
+- protect yourself from police harassment and arrest for possessing, growing or transporting medical cannabis for personal use.

 How to Get a Medical Marijuana Card After Legalization